zachglabman/negation-understanding/README.md

 ## Instructions:
 - Clone the repository
-- Install dependencies by typing 'pip install -r requirements.txt' into the terminal
+- Install dependencies by typing `pip install -r requirements.txt` into the terminal

 ## Repository Structure
 - `outputs/`: Contains both Gram and Full model predictions in JSON format as well as text-file outputs of models evaluated on the MNLI test set.